Key Takeaways For How To Keep Your Wheelchair Clean

-Hand Hygiene Priority: Wash hands thoroughly before entering the house and always sanitize after using a wheelchair to prevent the spread of germs, especially from the wheels.
+Hand Hygiene Priority: Wash hands thoroughly before entering the house and always sanitise after using a wheelchair to prevent the spread of germs, especially from the wheels.

-Tidy Living Space: Keep doorknobs, grab rails, and living spaces clean to reduce the risk of germs, especially important for wheelchair users in preventing the spread of infections.
+Tidy Living Space: Keep doorknobs, grab rails, and living spaces clean to reduce the risk of germs.
+This is especially important for wheelchair users to prevent the spread of infections.

-Wheel Maintenance: Address the significant threat to wheelchair wheels posed by dust and dampness on the ground, ensuring regular cleaning to maintain functionality and hygiene.
+Wheel Maintenance: Dust and dampness on the ground pose a significant threat to wheelchair wheels, so ensure regular cleaning to maintain functionality and hygiene.

 The curfew enforced by the Coronavirus virus was removed, enabling more individuals to go out and even return to work.
 This is a much more significant issue for wheelchair users than the rest of us.
 Wheelchair users are more likely to get Coronavirus, discussed below.
 Here is how to keep your wheelchair clean.